4 Things to Remember When Someone Doesn’t Like Your Writing

 “...You can (1) cater to everyone's opinion and then you'll have a bland book written by committee, or (2) you can adjust a little here and there simply to make it more marketable or (3) you can decide to write what you please and damn the rest.
 You do what works best for you.
 I suggest you go with either option 2 or 3, because you cannot please everybody.”

 I’ve been working on a darling little romance novella about two pets who become human.
 It really makes you think about what it means to be human and I feel so accomplished working on it.
 Well, in the story, they are adults but have the mentality of children.
 For that reason, they are VERY literal.
 Makes sense.
-Pets are like toddlers and children.
-And they learn as they go through the book.
-Well, I asked a couple of friends to read a chapter for me and all of them immediately interpreted me mocking multiple demographics.
+Pets are like toddlers and children; they learn as they go through the book.
+Well, I asked a couple of friends to read a chapter for me and all of them immediately interpreted it as mocking multiple demographics.
 The characters were doing adult things but speaking in broken English and exploring it like children.
 Essentially, they thought the characters were moderately mentally-challenged English language learners.

 But, wh— what the hell are you writing?!